e-Cohorte: collection platform and secure processing for cohort studies

 - Integration of data from connected objects (IoT)

-- Calculation platform based on the "R" language
+- Computing platform based on the R language

-- Epipage (Epidemiological study on the early gestational ages): initiated in 2011 by the French National Institute of Health and Medical Research, this project aims to better understand the future of premature children born in metropolitan France and overseas.
+Initiated in 2011 by the French National Institute of Health and Medical Research, Epipage aims to better understand the future of premature children born in metropolitan France and overseas.
 Parents answer an annual questionnaire on their child's general health.
 It is supplemented by additional questionnaires according to specific issues or redefinition of needs.
 The tool collects information in real time when it is entered online by regional coordination or directly by parents.
 The development of the dedicated platform was carried out through an evolutionary approach: the Institute's team reported test feedback and patches during the development phase.
 Patches or new functionalities were developed according to needs after launch.

-- CONSTANCES, a general epidemiological cohort.
-This cohort gathers a representative sample of 200,000 adults, aged 18 to 69 years at the time of inclusion.
+CONSTANCES is a general epidemiological cohort.
+It gathers a representative sample of 200,000 adults, aged 18 to 69 years at the time of inclusion.
 Their common point is to consult Social Security Health Examination Centres.

 E4N is the largest study on health within the family.
 Conducted by Inserm, it addresses the health - lifestyle links in people in the same family, over three generations.
 Its objective: to better understand the factors behind the appearance of diseases and the roles of the genetic part, the family environment and the extra-familial environment.